 The $10,000,000 Tutorial: Why Onboarding is Your Most Profitable Mechanic

-The Reality: Most AAA studios treat onboarding likea "necessary evil" before the player gets to the "real" game.
+Most Games studios treat onboarding likea "necessary evil" before the player gets to the "real" game.
+They are dead wrong.

-Onboarding has customers, not captives
+Onboarding players, not captives

 A tutorial assumes the player is trapped until they press “Next.”
 Onboarding assumes the player is always one friction point away from leaving.
 The mindset shift is simple but radical:

-The “customer” of onboarding is a skeptical, curious player who owes you nothing.
+• The “customer” of onboarding is a skeptical, curious player who owes you nothing.

-The “job” of onboarding is to get them from “What is this?” to “I get it, and I want more” as fast as possible.
+• The “job” of onboarding is to get them from “What is this?” to “I get it, and I want more” as fast as possible.

 In a world of F2P and subscription services, Onboarding IS the game.
 If you have a 40% drop-off in the first 10 minutes, you don't have a retention problem; you have a "Value Delivery" problem.
 You are spending millions to acquire players only to punch them in the face with a wall of text.